greeta-order-01/order-api/order-service/README.md

 - **MongoDB**

-  List all movies
+  List all orders
   ```
-  docker exec -it mongodb mongosh moviesdb
+  docker exec -it mongodb mongosh ordersdb
-  db.movies.find()
+  db.orders.find()
   ```
   > Type `exit` to get out of MongoDB shell

 ## Shutdown

-- To stop `movies-api` and `movies-ui`, go to the terminals where they are running and press `Ctrl+C`
+- To stop `orders-api` and `order-ui`, go to the terminals where they are running and press `Ctrl+C`

 - To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-react-keycloak` root folder, run the command below
   ```
   docker-compose down -v
   ```

-## How to upgrade movies-ui dependencies to latest version
+## How to upgrade order-ui dependencies to latest version

-- In a terminal, make sure you are in `springboot-react-keycloak/movies-ui` folder
+- In a terminal, make sure you are in `springboot-react-keycloak/order-ui` folder

 - Run the following commands
   ```